xlxs4/nim-brainfuck-interpreter/README.md

 # Description 📖

-It's a small [brainfuck](https://www.wikiwand.com/en/Brainfuck) interpreter written fully in `nim 👑`.
+It's a small [brainfuck](https://www.wikiwand.com/en/Brainfuck) interpreter written fully in `nim👑`.

 This is a toy project made to get my feet wet with nim, as a first experience with the language.